jlc0512/Utilizing-E-Commerce-Reviews-to-Predict-Comment-Sentiments/README.md

 The final recommendation model using  SVD yielded a RMSE of 1.08 meaning that, on average, our predicted review scores for Amazon buyers were 1.08 points off of the true value of review scores.
 This score is more than half a point drop from our baseline model.
 On a review scale of 1- 5, we believe that is a significant improvement.

 ## Classifying New Data

+Prior to running the inputed data through the model, a function will perform text preprocessing steps.

 In order to obtain new data, I utilized Twitter's API and made API calls to obtain tweets that were related to women's clothing items.
 Specifically, I made queries directed @ZARA and @h&m that included words such as "dress," "shirt," and "clothing."
 I then ran these tweets through a preprocessing function so they could be run through my model.
 My model is able to return a classification for each tweet along with probability of each class (0 or 1).

 ## Limitations and Next Steps